onaio/fhir-gateway-extension/README.md

 - `administrativeLevelMin`: Specifies the minimum administrative level to include in the response.
 Locations at this level and above will be included.
 - `administrativeLevelMax`: Specifies the maximum administrative level to include in the response.
 Locations at this level and below will be included.
+If not set, it defaults to the value of `DEFAULT_MAX_ADMIN_LEVEL` set in the `Constants.java` file.

 Behavior based on parameters: